kjpgit/vilark/README.md

 ## Installation Instructions

-Installing on Linux or WSL2 is very easy.
+Installing on Linux, Mac, or WSL2 is very easy.
 The `build.sh` script will automatically download the .Net 8 SDK to compile ViLark to a single-file executable with native code (GC, but no JIT).

 After building, you can completely remove the .Net SDK to free up space.

+    cd /tmp
     git clone --depth 1 https://github.com/kjpgit/vilark
     cd vilark
     ./build.sh